Statute of Limitations

 Sometimes, the law allows the statute of limitations clock to stop running on a case.
 This is referred to as “tolling,” which may occur for cases involving injuries to children, or if the victim is mentally incompetent.

 In most personal injury cases involving children, the statute of limitations generally begins to run upon the minor’s 18th birthday.
 So even if a child was harmed when he or she was 5 years old, the victim may still be able to pursue litigation for up to two years after the 18th birthday in many cases.
-There are some exceptions, such as medical malpractice or wrongful death cases.
+There are some exceptions, such as wrongful death cases.

 Don’t hesitate to speak with an injury attorney in Tennessee

-If you have suffered a personal injury, contact Meade Injury Law Group.
+If you have suffered a personal injury, contact Meade Law Group.
 Don’t put your rights in jeopardy by waiting too long.
 Choose our firm for experienced representation.

 Your initial consultation is free.
 You don’t pay us any fees unless you win.
 Call (423) 464-7779 today.